Talent Overload at Lagos Freedom Fest

 Yinka Olatunbosun

-A collaborative concert project organised by Tenstrings Music Institute and Freedom Park took place at the Freedom Park to mark the last independence day celebrations.
-Called Lagos Freedom Fest, it was a marketplace of new voices in music and a glimpse at the bright future for the Nigerian music scene.
+A collaborative concert project organised by Tenstrings Music Institute and Freedom Park took place at the Freedom Park to mark the last Independence Day celebration.
+Called Lagos Freedom Fest, it was a marketplace of new voices in music and a glimpse at the brighter future for the Nigerian music scene.
 The venue, a former colonial prison, bore an historical context for the celebrations.

+The parade of green and white-themed costumes signaled the start of the five-hour show that featured multiple performances from Ten Strings band and a few solo performances, winning hearts and attention with powerful vocal deliveries.